Our Team

 June started her journey supporting breastfeeding families in 2005 as a peer helper at WIC.
 She worked closely with her local LLL group and became a Certified Lactation Counselor in 2007.
 This training and certification inspired more learning and growth in the lactation field.
 From 2008-2019 she worked at a community hospital helping thousands of new families on their lactation journey.
 During the bulk of those years she hosted the weekly breastfeeding support group and conducted outpatient consultations, including hosting the Big Latch-on for a number of years.

 In 2019, she relocated to Lima and began working at a larger hospital system.
-She has worked with the Appalachian Breastfeeding Network hotline and is a member of the Ohio Lactation Consultant Association (OLCA), volunteering as Publicity Chair for OLCA.
+She has worked with the Appalachian Breastfeeding Network hotline and is President-elect of the Ohio Lactation Consultant Association (OLCA).
 In 2010, June achieved the gold standard of lactation care and became an International Board Certified Lactation Consultant.
 Mental health and breast care are of special interest to June and she strives to continue learning, applying motivational interviewing, and good communication skills during her consultations.
 She has volunteered with a local breastfeeding coalition and is working to start a community support group at a center nearby in Lima.
 June is the owner of Mom To Mom Lactation Services offering in-home (and virtual) prenatal education and lactation consultations.

 June lives in Allen County with her dog and two kitties.
 She loves to plant flowers, visit her children and grandchildren regularly, drink coffee in the sun, and rest in a soft breeze.
 June’s passion includes continuing to learn new things, attending a variety of trainings, and networking with colleagues and healthcare professionals.